tfajarama/tfajarama/README.md

 🏫 I'm currently a first year undergraduate student at Institut Teknologi Bandung

-💻 I'm eager to learn, practice, and contribute more
+💻 I'm eager to learn, contribute, and explore more

 You can connect with me by tap this! [![LinkedIn][3.2]][3]